 Our residence halls exist to complement Fairleigh Dickinson University's educational mission.
 Our expectations and standards of acceptable behavior are reflective of our purposes.
-In concert with the behavioral standards of the FDU Student Code of Conduct and the Residence Hall Community Code, the following behaviors will not be tolerated and may result in disciplinary action, which could include immediate removal/ban from the residence halls:
+In concert with the behavioralstandards of the FDU Student Code of Conduct and the Residence Hall Community Code, the following behaviors will not be tolerated and may result in disciplinary action, which could include immediate removal/ban from the residence halls:

-- a) Verbal abuse, including offensive and/or derogatory language. - b) Threatening behavior, whether written, electronic, verbal or physical. - c) Any use of force or physical violence. - d) Trespassing, entering or remaining in a room without the resident's permission. - e) Lewd, obscene or offensive behavior. - f) Any behavior which demonstrates an inability to abide by the requirements for group living.
+- c) Verbal abuse, including offensive and/or derogatory language. - d) Threatening behavior, whether written, electronic, verbal or physical. - e) Any use of force or physical violence. - f) Trespassing, entering, or remaining in a room without the resident's permission. - g) Lewd, obscene, or offensive behavior.